+a.
+General

+i.
+Any LOT ABUTTING the side or REAR LOT LINE of a LOT in the NR district must be screened by a landscape buffer.

+b.
+Type

-- a.
-General - i.
-Any lot abutting the side or rear lot line of a lot in the NR district must be screened by a landscape buffer. - b.
-Type - i.
-Landscape buffers must be designed as a Type A or Type B buffer in accordance with Table 10.4 (a). - c.
-Buffer Design Standards - i.
-Landscape buffers must be located along the outer perimeter of the lot, parallel to and extending along one hundred percent (100%) of the length of the shared lot line. - ii.
-Three (3) small trees with a minimum caliper of one and one-half (1.5) inches may be substituted for each required large tree. - Shrubs must be of at least a five (5) gallon container size when planted and at least seventy five percent (75%) of all shrubs must be evergreen. - iv.
-Required trees and shrubs may be installed at varying distances to create a naturalistic landscape design, so long as the per linear foot requirement is applied as an average, and the landscape is arranged to provide sufficient screening. - v.
-Fences and walls must be positioned exterior to required landscaping and are subject to the provisions of §6.E.
+i.
+Landscape buffers must be designed as a Type A or Type B buffer in accordance with Table 10.3.1.

+c.
+Buffer Design Standards

+- i.
+Landscape buffers must be located along the outer perimeter of the LOT, parallel to and extending along one hundred percent (100%) of the length of the shared LOT LINE. - ii.
+Three (3) SMALL TREES with a minimum CALIPER of one and one-half (1.5) inches may be substituted for each required LARGE TREE. - iii.
+Shrubs must be of at least a five (5) gallon container size when planted and at least seventy five percent (75%) of all Shrubs must be evergreen. - iv.
+Required trees and SHRUBS may be installed at varying distances to create a naturalistic landscape design, so long as the per linear foot requirement is applied as an average, and the landscape is arranged to provide sufficient screening. - v.
+Fences and walls must be positioned exterior to required landscaping and are subject to the provisions of §10.6.
 Fences & Walls. - vi.
 Preexisting, substantially equivalent vegetation that is preserved within the landscape buffer may substitute for any required landscape buffer plantings provided that the preexisting vegetation is healthy and growing. - vii.
-Water, sanitary sewer, electrical, telephone, natural gas, cable, storm drainage, or other service lines are permitted within landscape buffers.
+Water, sanitary sewer, electrical, telephone, natural gas, cable, storm drainage, or other service lines are permitted within landscape buffers. - viii.
+Surface Parking is prohibited within a required landscape buffer.